Belle Vue Park: Features

 Belle Vue Park has many features typical of a Victorian public park, including the conservatories and pavilion, bandstand and rockeries.
 Additional features were added to the park throughout the years.
 The Gorsedd Stone Circle was erected in 1896, for the National Eisteddfod, held in Belle Vue Park in 1897.
 The bowling greens were opened in 1904 and a Tea House added in 1910.
 The bandstand and original series of cascades were restored in 2006.

 Tearooms

 Belle Vue Tearooms is a social enterprise café located near the Pavilion.
-It is run by Cotyledon BMCIC, a Machen-based community interest company who also operate rural markets across South East Wales, including a monthly food and craft market which is held on the first Sunday of every month throughout 2020 starting from Sunday 1 March 2020.
-The tea rooms are open daily (including Christmas Day) from 9am - 4pm serving drinks and meals showcasing produce from the market traders.
-Weddings can be held at the conservatories and the bandstand, the function room can also be hired for parties, baby showers, meetings, birthdays etc. The café was initially refurbished and opened by the Malpas based small business Parc Pantry, who handed back the premises to Newport City Council in 2018.
+It is run by Cotyledon BMCIC, a Machen-based community interest company who also operate rural markets across South East Wales, including a monthly food and craft market which is held on the first Sunday of every month.
+The tea rooms are open daily (including Christmas Day) from 9am to 4pm serving drinks and meals showcasing produce from the market traders.
+Weddings can be held at the conservatories and the bandstand; the function room can also be hired for parties, baby showers, meetings, birthdays etc. The café was initially refurbished and opened by the Malpas-based small business Parc Pantry, who handed back the premises to Newport City Council in 2018.